The '90s are catching up to Fabian Nicieza.

-F: No, I was going to quit the day we were unequivocally told we couldn't make Jack HIV, but Glenn asked to stay through issue #25, knowing, I suspect, that the book would likely be cancelled then.
+M:Did you have plans for Nomad beyond what was published?F: No, I was going to quit the day we were unequivocally told we couldn't make Jack HIV, but Glenn asked to stay through issue #25, knowing, I suspect, that the book would likely be cancelled then.

-F: Other than the fact your question should be rephrased as "Liefeld and you" since the origination of Deadpool completely started with him, I refuse to answer a question that has been asked and answered 70,000 times!
+M:The obvious question: How did you and Liefeld create Deadpool?F: Other than the fact your question should be rephrased as "Liefeld and you" since the origination of Deadpool completely started with him, I refuse to answer a question that has been asked and answered 70,000 times!

-F: It was fun.
+M: How did you feel seeing Deadpool on the big screen?F: It was fun.
 It looked good.
 It sounded right.
 And they didn't sew his mouth shut.

-F: I thought it was excellent.
+M:What are your thoughts on the film?F: I thought it was excellent.
 A really well crafted bit of low-budget, raunchy action fun.
 EXACTLY what Deadpool should be!

-F: I didn't think it had to be R-rated, nor did I have a problem that it was.
+M: What do you think about the R-rated direction the movie went into?F: I didn't think it had to be R-rated, nor did I have a problem that it was.
 For the tone and approach they wanted to take, an R-rating was necessary, but the character has been published as a "PG-13" character for decades, so it could easily have been done that way.
 Would it have been as successful is an ironic question considering that usually the question is asked the other way around.

-F: I am hoping to see a fun, funny show about young characters trying to figure out their lives.
+M:The New Warriors are about to hit TV in live action.
+What are you hoping to see?F: I am hoping to see a fun, funny show about young characters trying to figure out their lives.
 I don't anticipate this is going to be an action/adventure superhero show, because it's not.
 It's a "docucomedy" ion the vein of The Office and uses the reality show version of the concept -- which I uniformly despised for the comic, but feel is perfectly appropriate for a half-hour TV format.

 Since most of the characters aren't even original members, I have a little bit less of a vested emotional engagement to the material.
 It's not adapting our original work, so I can let it be what it is, and hopefully it will be very good for what they are trying to do.

-F: Most of my work for years has been outside the comics field.
+M: What are you currently working?
+Do you have any Marvel projects coming out?F: Most of my work for years has been outside the comics field.
 Intellectual property management and franchise branding work for Hollywood studios, video game and toy companies, even governments, universities and charitable organizations.
 In comics, I have a lot of regular custom comic work for Marvel and DC.
 The kind of stuff most people don't see since it's not for sale in the comic shops, but things like the General Mills comics inserts or the Best Buy Suicide Squad prequel book that DC did last year, and a LOT of stuff for Marvel.

 I will likely also have a creator-owned digital comic announcement soon, but not just yet.

-F: Whatever floats your boat.
+M:Pineapples on pizza.
+Delicious or blasphemy?F: Whatever floats your boat.
 I have eaten ham and pineapple pizza.
 I survived.
 It wasn't revelatory, nor was it the equivalent of having a baby Alien in my stomach.